nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/ports/ports.md

     - [Prometheus](https://github.com/tendermint/tendermint/blob/master/docs/nodes/metrics.md) stats server
     - System stats about the ayad process
     - Needs to be enabled in the config file
-    - This should be shielded from the open internet
+    - This should be shielded from the open internet, unless you want monitor your validator consensus metrics
   - **1317**
     - The REST server
     - for automated management of anything you can do with the CLI